 It’s a nine-member board that determines pre-K-12 public education policy in Arkansas.
 Members are appointed by the governor and serve seven-year terms.
 Two members represent each of the state’s four congressional districts; the remaining member represents the state at-large.
-Board chair Jay Barth, whose term expires in 2019, and Diane Zook, whose term expires in 2020 and who will succeed Barth as chair next year, are the only remaining members on the board appointed by Gov. Mike Beebe, a Democrat.
+Board chair Diane Zook, whose term expires in 2020, is the only remaining members on the board appointed by Gov. Mike Beebe, a Democrat.
 The majority of the other members (and Zook) share Governor Hutchinson’s so-called “education reform” agenda.
 Board member Brett Williamson, for instance, works for the Murphy family in El Dorado and has been a reliable vote for charter expansion.

 Who is Diane Zook?

 She’s the unelected chairwoman of the Board of Education from Melbourne (Izard County), who has been the Board’s biggest proponent of charters schools and its biggest critic of the LRSD.
 She’s married to Randy Zook, the head of the Arkansas Chamber of Commerce, which lobbied against the minimum wage increase that voters recently approved.
 Her nephew, Gary Newton, is paid $237,000 a year to lobby for charter schools through his Arkansas Learns group.